dynatrace-oss/unguard/README.md

     * Holds all the user data
 * proxy-service (Java Spring)
-    * Serves REST API for proxying requests from fronend (SSRF vulnerable, does not sanitization on the entered URL)
+    * Serves REST API for proxying requests from fronend (SSRF vulnerable, does not do sanitization on the entered URL)

 ![Vogelgrippe Architecture](images/architecture_vogelgrippe.png)